AriOliv/ifood-mcp/README.md

 ---

-Made with ❤️ in Brazil.
-Inspired by [avenia-mcp](https://github.com/blindpaylabs/blindpay-mcp) and the broader MCP ecosystem.
+Made by Ari and Claude.